Bone Metastases: When Cancer Spreads to the Bones

 in the bone is called primary bone cancer.
 There are different types of primary bone

-Cancer cells that spread to the bone often stay in these places:
+Cancer cells that spread to the bone often affect these places:

-Cancer cells that spread from other parts of the body can form 2 main types of bone
+Cancer cells that spread from tumors in other parts of the body can form two main

-The tumor may eat away areas of bone, creating holes called osteolytic lesions.
+The tumor may eat away areas of bone.
+This creates holes called osteolytic lesions.

-This can make bones fragile and weak, so that they break or fracture easily.
+They can make bones fragile and weak.
+So the bones can break or fracture easily.
+These

-The tumor may stimulate bone to form and build up abnormally.
-These areas of
+The tumor may cause the bone to form and build up abnormally.
+These areas of new bone

 Symptoms of bone metastases